 To mend disruptions in separation, activities that strengthen identity, foster autonomy and discharge emotional tension are encouraged to help teens along the path to greater independence, maturity, and personal responsibility,

-The five activities I recommend are:
+The five activities I recommend during adolescence are:

 - Tension Outlets.
 Teenagers have more feelings than words, and are often unable to express their emotions in words.
 Such unrelieved emotional stress results in chronic psychic and muscular tension.
 Without a way to discharge this tension, teens are more likely to suffer bouts of anxiety or depression, or engage in self destructive activities such as drug or alcohol use or cutting.
 Studies have shown that 30 minutes of cardio exercise, three or more times a week, reduces anxious and depressive symptoms up to 70 percent (CITE).
 Teens think more clearly, are more mindful, and sleep better after workouts because they discharge tension that they can’t express in words.